tasmota/decode-config/README.md

 ## Usage
 For an overview start the program without any parameter and you will get a small help screen.
 For full help start the program with parameter `-H`: `decode-config -H`

+### Test run
+To test your parameter you can prevent writing any changes of configuation to your device or file by appending `--dry-run` on program command line:
+`decode-config.py -d tasmota-4281 -i backupfile --dry-run`

 ### Basics
 At least pass a source where you want to read the configuration data from using `-f <filename>` or `-d <host>`: